NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

 and every time you run this script you will get the *same* output, it will print the *same* three random numbers.
 If the random number seed is changed you will get a different three random numbers:

-    ```
+    ```Python
     0.956034271889
     0.947827487059
     0.0565513677268
     ```
 but again you will get those same numbers every time the script is run in the future.

 Random number seeds are a way of making things reliably random.
-However a risk with tests that depend on random number seeds is they can be brittle.
+However, a risk with tests that depend on random number seeds is they can be brittle.
 Say you have a function structured something like this:

-    ```
+    ```Python
     def my_function()

       a = calculation_that_uses_two_random_numbers()